home-assistant/home-assistant.io/source/_docs/hassbian/installation.markdown

  3. Ensure your Raspberry Pi has access to the internet.
  4. Insert SD card to Raspberry Pi and turn it on.
 Initial installation of Home Assistant will take about 5 minutes.

 These instructions are also available as a [video](https://www.youtube.com/watch?v=iIz6XqDwHEk).
+And additioning info is available in this [video](https://www.youtube.com/watch?v=tCGlQSsQ-Mc).

 After initial boot, you can reach Home Assistant in your browser at [http://hassbian.local:8123].
 If you want to login via SSH, the default username is `pi` and password is `raspberry` (please change this by running `passwd`).
 The Home Assistant configuration is located at `/home/homeassistant/.homeassistant/`.